CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 -   Locations are owned by the CPO
 -   Sessions are owned by the CPO
 -   CDRs are owned by the CPO
--   Tarifs are owned by the CPO
+-   Tariffs are owned by the CPO

 IOP acts as a hub which routes the messages between CPOs and eMSPs, so IOP does not own objects exchanged by these two actors during their communication.